hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-###   groovyUnlink
+###   unlink

-You can remove a reference, using the groovyUnlink function.  `groovyUnlink` function works similar to the [unlink](references.md) function.
+You can remove a reference, using the unlink function.  `groovyUnlink` user defined function below works similar to the [unlink](references.md) function.
+You may opt to have another name for `groovyUnlink`

 ```
 type Mutation {
 groovyUnlink(from: HypiMutationType! to: HypiMutationType! via: String! whereFromID: String! andToID: String! fromInstanceId: String toInstanceId: String ): Boolean!